Mental and behavioral health are more than an individual issue

 Differentiating symptoms from core problems

 Mental and behavioral health is therefore more than managing stress, anxiety, depression etc. Those are symptoms of disrupted psychological hygiene.
-Effective mental and behavioral health addresses factors that make us who we are, drive our sense of self and the world, our sense of purpose, our sense of security, purposeful existence, our relationships…
+Effective lifestyle approaches address factors that make us who we are, drive our sense of self and the world, our sense of purpose, our sense of security, purposeful existence, our relationships…

 Towards a psychological hygiene